Soldier Settler House, Ubobo: History

 The soldier settlers house is a high-set, timber building constructed in 1920, on property owned by RS Davies.
-An ex-serviceman from the First World War, Davies had acquired title to Portion 115 (as it was known) under the Ubobo Soldier Settlement Scheme.
+An ex-serviceman from World War I, Davies had acquired title to Portion 115 (as it was known) under the Ubobo Soldier Settlement Scheme.
 In the 1960s, the Davies family purchased Lot 114 (formerly Portion 114), on which another soldier settler's house is located.
 Non-Indigenous exploration of Boyne Valley area commenced with Captain James Cook in 1770, Matthew Flinders (who named Port Curtis) in 1802 and John Oxley in 1823.
 More systematic inland exploration in the area had been led from the mid-1840s by Ludwig Leichhardt and Thomas Mitchell.
 By the early 1850s there were many squatters seeking to take up pastoral properties on the northern frontier of the Burnett District.

 In June 1853, a government survey party under Francis McCabe was established at the Port Curtis harbour to lay out a township and to initiate a survey of the hinterland in preparation for its development as a pastoral district.
 When McCabe's labours had resulted in the partial survey of the town, a Government Residency was established at Gladstone in 1854 to oversee civil development in the Port Curtis Pastoral District.

 Closer settlement in the Boyne Valley and the surrounding district occurred in a number of waves.
 The first wave was the periodic resumption of the original leasehold runs into smaller leases, which were then let as grazing properties.
 This was the common pattern from the 1870s through to the end of the First World War.
 In later years, more intensive settlement occurred with the reduction of the grazing blocks into agricultural and dairy selections.
 The Port Curtis Dairy Company Ltd (the PCD) was formed at Gladstone in 1904, with its first timber factory buildings erected at Gladstone in 1906.
 Later developments included the construction of the Gladstone-to-Monto railway line from Byellee to Many Peaks through Ubobo, which opened on 25 July 1910.

 Along the Boyne River, the major development in the pattern of land use occurred with the creation of the so-called "soldier settlements" to assist veterans of the First World War.
 In 1920, the 21-year leases on the pastoral properties of Ubobo, Hybla, Melrose, Degalgil and Cluden expired.
-When the 1914-1918 war ended the Government sought to compensate those members of the services who were being discharged from the Army, Navy or Air Force, by making available land under the soldier Settlement Schemes.
+When the 1914–1918 war ended the Government sought to compensate those members of the services who were being discharged from the Army, Navy or Air Force, by making available land under the soldier Settlement Schemes.
 One such scheme was the Ubobo Soldier Settlement Scheme.